Title: "EMDR Therapy and Somatic Psychology: Interventions to Enhance Embodiment in Trauma Treatment"

 Grounded in the science of interpersonal neurobiology, therapists are guided to increase their own embodied awareness which provides a foundation for an attuned therapeutic rapport, a core component of successful trauma treatment.
 In all, readers will come away with advanced ways to help clients reclaim their lives from the costs of PTSD.

-Order "EMDR Therapy and Somatic Psychology: Interventions to Enhance Embodiment in Trauma Treatment" through Norton by clicking this link, and include this promo code EMDRSP18 to receive a 20% discount and free shipping.
-This special promotional code is only available through Norton's website, and is good until December 31, 2018.
+Order "EMDR Therapy and Somatic Psychology: Interventions to Enhance Embodiment in Trauma Treatment" through Norton by clicking this link, and include this promo code NORTON57 to receive a 25% discount and free shipping.
+This special promotional code is only available through Norton's website (expires September 1, 2019)

 About Dr. Arielle Schwartz